MeenaGottipati9121/Meena_Projects/Raw → Silver → Gold → Star & Snowflake Schemas/Readme.md

 STAR SCHEMA:\
 \-------------------\
+-- STAR Schema

+So, basically, in the STAR schema, I design a denormalized model with a central fact table and surrounding dimension tables derived from the GOLD layer.
+This structure simplifies joins, improves query performance, and is optimized for reporting and BI workloads.
+The STAR schema is refreshed in a controlled and re-runnable manner to maintain consistency.

 Star Schema Creation with the name demo\_star
 This query creates a new schema named demo_star within the current database if it doesn’t already exist.